na-na-hi/renget/archive/rzimh.md

 "I'm 100% positive that I like girls," Inigo stated firmly.
 “If I was into guys.
 Yes.
 Junichi and I might have chemistry but we would never last as a couple.
 I’d give it three months tops.
 Now with Christopher, it'd be another story.

 At that, Curie's eyes narrowed sharply.
 "Uh huh.
-Riiight."
+I saw Christopher at the hospital.
+I can see it.
+So you like him then?"

 Inigo shook his head adamantly.
-"I promise you I'm into girls.
+"I'm into girls.
 Like, a lot.
 My girlfriend's name is Hoge and she's amazing," he affirmed.
 "But thanks for cheering me up though.
 Seeing Junichi like that wasn’t easy.”

 Curie studied him a moment longer before shrugging.
 "Okay, fine, I believe you," she relented.
 She seemed to perk up a bit.